Strider-CD/strider-gitlab/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Strider-CD/strider-gitlab.svg)](https://greenkeeper.io/)

-> Note: This currently only works with Gitlab API v3
+> Note: v2 works with Gitlab API v4 (current version) use v1 for Gitlab API v3

 This plugin provides seamless integration between [Strider](https://github.com/Strider-CD/strider) and [GitLab](https://github.com/gitlabhq/gitlabhq).
 It enables you to add GitLab repositories to Strider and it hooks up necessary webhooks in order to automatically test on commits.